Chasing Peacocks in LA: Los Angeles County Arboretum

-Chasing peacocks in Los Angeles - Roads and Destinations
+Viewing peacocks in Los Angeles | Roads and Destinations

 Depicted in many children’s stories, the peacocks are viewed as integral parts of paradise-like gardens of rich masters and kings.
-For ages, these birds with multi-layered, brightly-colored tails and slow gaits have been the epitome of grace and elegance.
+For ages, these birds with multilayered, brightly-colored tails and slow gaits have been the epitome of grace and elegance.
 To this day, the peacocks stop almost every passerby in her tracks.

 Listening to these thoughts inside my head, I was not sure if I was excited or indifferent about our little adventure.
-But chasing the peacocks in one of the gardens of Los Angeles sounded like a really good idea.
+But viewing peacocks in the Los Angeles County Arboretum, one of the most beautiful gardens in Los Angeles, sounded like a really good idea.

-Approximately half an hour later, this awesome plan of finally seeing the peacocks in Los Angeles came to life.
-Set near the San Gabriel Mountains, east of Pasadena, across the street from Santa Anita Park, the small arboretum is mostly popular among locals.
-Hardly any tourists know about the existence of this place and the peacocks in this part of Los Angeles.
+Approximately half an hour later, we finally saw our first peacocks in the Los Angeles area.
+Set near the San Gabriel Mountains, east of Pasadena, across the street from Santa Anita Park, the Los Angeles County Arboretum is mostly popular with locals.
+Hardly any tourist knows about this place, moreover considers any opportunity to view peacocks in one of LA’s public parks.

-Chasing peacocks in Los Angeles with kids
+Viewing peacocks in the Los Angeles County Arboretum

 Los Angeles County Arboretum and Botanic Garden

-TIP: Serenity, peace, and natural beauty of the place embrace and shower you with a feeling of complete appreciation the moment you pull over at a parking lot.
-On the other hand, the parking situation might be a bit complicated, especially on weekends.
-So plan your trip early in the morning to beat the crowds and have not only the arboretum but also all the beautiful peacocks in Los Angeles to yourself.
+TIP: The originality and natural beauty of the place are on display the moment you pull over in the Los Angeles County Arboretum parking lot.
+The parking situation, however, may get complicated, especially on weekends.
+So plan your trip early in the morning to beat the crowds and have not only the Arboretum but also all the beautiful peacocks in this part of Los Angeles to yourself.

 Peacocks in Los Angeles

-More than just Peacocks in the Los Angeles County Arboretum and Botanic Garden
+More Than Just Peacocks in the Los Angeles County Arboretum and Botanic Garden

 War Memorial Fountain

 The Los Angeles County Arboretum wouldn’t be the epitome of beauty and peace without its other components.
-Start with a remarkable fountain, a place of interest of many children who try hard to slip away from their parents and dip their little hands in cold water.
+Start with a remarkable fountain, a place of interest for many children who try hard to slip away from their parents and dip their little hands in cold water.

 Botanical Gardens